OpenNebula/docs/source/management_and_operations/references/template.rst

 Hotplug Resize VM Capacity
 --------------------------------------------------------------------------------

-.. important:: Hotplug implemented only for KVM and vCenter
+.. important:: Hotplug implemented only for KVM

 If you need to resize the capacity in ``RUNNING`` state you have to setup some extra attributes in the VM template.
 These attributes must be set before the VM is started.
-They are driver-specific, more info for :ref:`KVM <kvm_live_resize>` and :ref:`vCenter <vcenter_live_resize>`.
+They are driver-specific, more info for :ref:`KVM <kvm_live_resize>`.

 .. _template_showback_section: